SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 Existing C source code can be used in C++ programs.

-Various language elements were added to C++ other than OOP programming paradigm, such as references, templates, exception handling and many more things which are important for an efficient program implementation.
+Various language elements were added to C++ other than the OOP programming paradigm, such as references, templates, exception handling and many more things that are important for an efficient program implementation.

 Don't worry, though!
 You don't have to already know all those concepts to start coding.